iCHAIT/awesome-macOS/README.md

 ### Utilities
+* [Clickyy](https://github.com/jayamitkatariya/clickyyy) - Shake your cursor to summon an AI agent that sees your screen and clicks, types, drags, and acts for you on macOS.

 - [1Password](https://1password.com) - Password Manager and Secure Wallet.
 - [AnyBar](https://github.com/tonsky/AnyBar) - A menubar status indicator. [![Open-Source Software][OSS Icon]](https://github.com/tonsky/AnyBar) ![Freeware][Freeware Icon]